Coronavirus: Auckland's Glendowie College closed after positive Covid-19 test

 • Coronavirus: What you need to know about Sunday's big developments

-The letter says the Glendowie student and their whole household are now in self-isolation.
+The letter to Glendowie parents says the student and their whole household are now in self-isolation.

 "They are being supported at home and will only return to school after they have completed their isolation period and are well."